Am I required to connect with FWCB faculty before I submit an application for the M.S. Plan A/B or Ph.D. Program?

 Am I required to take the Graduate Records Examination (GRE)?

-Yes, the GRE is used as a standard during the acceptance review process.
+Yes, the GRE is used as a standard during the acceptance review process for the M.S.
+Plan A/B and Ph.D. program.
 Potential students with a combined average on the verbal and quantitative score less than 70th percentile are strongly encouraged to retake the test.
+The GRE test is not required to apply for the M.F.W.B.
+Plan C masters program.

-Am I required to send official transcripts along with the FWCB pre-application packet?
+Am I required to send official transcripts along with the FWCB application?

-Can I qualify for the FWCB graduate program if my undergraduate degree is not science related?
+Can I qualify for the FWCB or M.F.W.B. graduate program if my undergraduate degree is not science related?

-Yes.
-However, the FWCB graduate program is heavily math and science weighted.
-Students who do not have adequate math and science skills are typically required to take courses that will provide them with the skillset necessary to be successful in the FWCB graduate program.
-Students who do not have the necessary math and science background often apply to CSU as 2nd bachelor's students and take foundational math and science courses before they apply to the FWCB graduate program.
+Maybe.
+The FWCB graduate program is heavily weighted in math and science.
+Students who do not have adequate math and science skills are typically required to take courses that will provide them with the skill set necessary to be successful in the FWCB graduate program.
+Students who do not have the necessary math and science background often apply to CSU as a 2nd bachelors student and take foundational math and science courses before they apply to the FWCB graduate program.

 Can you send me information on the graduate program or the application process?